magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 #### New features

 -  JIRA--MAGECLOUD-2169-->**Enable zero-downtime deployment**—Now you can configure {{site.data.var.ece}} to queue requests with required database changes during deployment and apply the changes as soon as the deployment completes.
 Requests can be held for up to 5 minutes to ensure that no sessions are lost.
-This feature is available when you configure the following Static Content Deployment (SCD) settings in the `magento.env.yaml` configuration file.
 See [Static content deployment options to reduce deployment downtime on Cloud](https://support.magento.com/hc/en-us/articles/360004861194-Static-content-deployment-options-to-reduce-deployment-downtime-on-Cloud){:target="\_blank"}.

--  **Docker Compose for Cloud**—Improved the [Docker configuration]({{ page.baseurl }}/cloud/reference/docker-config.html) process to launch a {{site.data.var.ece}} development environment in your local workspace.
-(Requires `ece-tools` version 2002.0.13 or later).
+-  **Docker Compose for Cloud**—Made the following improvements to the [Docker configuration]({{ page.baseurl }}/cloud/reference/docker-config.html) process:

-   -  JIRA--MAGECLOUD-2359-->Now you can manage environment variables more easily by customizing sample PHP configuration files and transforming those files to Docker ENV files using the new `docker:config:convert` command.
+   -  JIRA--MAGECLOUD-2359-->Added sample PHP configuration files and a command—`docker:config:convert` to simplify environment configuration.
+Now, you configure environment variables in the sample PHP configuration files and transform those files to Docker ENV files.

-   -  JIRA--MAGECLOUD--2357-->Now the {{site.data.var.ece}} installation process supports deploying to both read-only and  read-write file systems.
+   -  JIRA--MAGECLOUD--2357-->The {{site.data.var.ece}} installation process now supports deploying to both read-only and  read-write file systems.
 See [Launch Docker]({{ page.baseurl }}/cloud/reference/docker-config.html#launch-docker-configuration).

-   -  JIRA--MAGECLOUD--2442-->Added a Redis image, which is deployed to a Docker container and configured automatically to work with your Docker installation.
+   -  JIRA--MAGECLOUD--2442-->Redis service support—Added a Redis image, which is deployed to a Docker container and configured automatically to work with your Docker installation.

-   -  JIRA--MAGECLOUD--2358-->Added a Varnish image, which is deployed automatically to a Docker container.
+   -  JIRA--MAGECLOUD--2358-->Varnish service support— Added a Varnish image, which is deployed automatically to a Docker container.
 After deployment, you can manually configure Varnish following Magento best practices.
 See [Configure and use Varnish]({{ page.baseurl }}/config-guide/varnish/config-varnish.html)

-   -  JIRA--MAGECLOUD--2360-->Added SSL support to access your local site and Admin panel.
+   -  JIRA--MAGECLOUD--2360-->Secure site access—Added SSL support to access your store {{site.data.var.ece}} and Admin panel.

 -  JIRA--MAGECLOUD-2205-->**Improved {{site.data.var.ece}} support for third-party extensions**—Downgraded the minimum version requirement for the guzzlehttp/guzzle package in the {{site.data.var.ece}} [composer.json file]({{ page.baseurl }}/cloud/reference/cloud-composer.html) to version 6.2 so that the `ece-tools` package is compatible with more extensions.